StazJF/StazJF/README.md

 - 👋 Hi, I’m @StazJF
 - 👀 I’m interested in developing websites.
-- 🌱 I’m currently learning HTML,CSS,Java,and Javascript.
+- 🌱 I’m currently learning HTML,CSS,and Javascript.
 - 📫 How to reach me?
   Add me on Discord: Staz#5675